-- 1) Indigenous Peoples will be represented on the UN-REDD Policy Board by the Chair of the United Nations Permanent Forum on Indigenous Issues or by his/her designate. - 2) The Chair of the Permanent Forum on Indigenous Issues will be a full and equal Member of the UN-REDD Programme Policy Board empowered to guide the direction and content of the UN-REDD Programme. - 3) Indigenous People and other forest dependent people will be invited to engage with the Independent Civil Society Advisory Group to the UN-REDD Programme, which is empowered to monitor activities and provide substantive advice on the Programme to the UN-REDD Policy Board.7 [Note: this point to be considered if the arrangement with the CSO Advisory Group is agreed upon]
+- 1) Indigenous Peoples will be represented on the UN-REDD Policy Board by the Chair of the United Nations Permanent Forum on Indigenous Issues or by his/her designate, and by three Indigenous Peoples observers representing each of the three regions: Africa, Asia and the Pacific, and Latin America and the Caribbean. - 2) The Chair of the Permanent Forum on Indigenous Issues will be a full and equal Member of the UN-REDD Programme Policy Board empowered to guide the direction and content of the UN-REDD Programme in consultation with the three Indigenous Peoples observers. - 3) Indigenous Peoples and other forest dependent peoples will be invited to engage with the Independent Civil Society Advisory Group to the UN-REDD Programme, which is empowered to monitor activities and provide substantive advice on the Programme to the UN-REDD Policy Board8.